caiyangcy/SCMM/README.md

 Either:

-1. You can directly clone the repo:
+1. You can directly clone the repo (recommended for marking purpose):

 ```shell
 $ git clone https://github.com/caiyangcy/SCMM.git